shivam603/ibm-cloud-chatbot-certification/README.md

 # IBM Cloud Chatbot Certification 🎓

-This repository contains my **IBM Cloud Chatbot certificate** and some screenshots of the chatbot during execution.
+This repository contains my **IBM Cloud Chatbot certificate** and some screenshots of the chatbot during executions.

 ## 📜 Certificate
 ![Certificate](ibm-cloud-chatbot-certification.pdf)